menandmice/micetro_docs/guides/user-manual/console_menus.rst

 ---------

 Help
-  Launches the on-line help features of the Men & Mice Suite.
+  Launches the on-line help features of the Men&Mice Suite.

 About Men and Mice Management Console
-  Opens the About window, which contains the full version number of the Men & Mice Management Console that you are running.
+  Opens the About window, which contains the full version number of the Men&Mice Management Console that you are running.